Curry Leaves

 Plant family: Rutaceae

 They usually get about a shrubby 4-5 ft tall before they freeze back down again.
-Or if you protect them over the winter, even taller!
+Here is one that we mulch and don't cover.
+It always comes back.

 Pruning Curry Trees